lordnik22/org-shoplist/README.md

 You can use any unit by default that is listed in the calc-unit-table (`M-x calc-view-units-table`).
 For additional units (See [Personal Units](#Personal-Units))
 ### Customization ###
-You can define them to be the same character `M-x customize-group org-shoplist`.
 #### Enclosing ####
-Also everything that is enclosed with `org-shoplist-ing-start-char` or `org-shoplist-ing-end-char` and has a space will be handled as ingredient.
+Also everything that is enclosed with `org-shoplist-ing-start-char` or `org-shoplist-ing-end-char` and has a space will be handled as ingredient. `org-shoplist-ing-start-char` and `org-shoplist-ing-end-char` can be the same char or they could even be string.
 #### Personal Units ####
 If you want to use your perosnal units you can add there definition to the variable `org-shoplist-additional-units`.
 A